dwag-company/markup-share/Breeze/Wishlist.md

 * Export feature in Status Log [not in Influence]

 Report-Section:
-* Create a new report template out of a concrete report
+* Create a new report template out of a concrete report [not in Influence]
-* Duplicate templates
+* Duplicate templates [not in Influence]
-* No sorting / grouping of the reports possible?
+* No sorting / grouping of the reports possible? [not in Influence]

 ## Bugs:
 * "Not saved"-dialog appears by editing report template on details and press "Done"